Decoding Generalization from Memorization in Deep Neural Networks: Experiments with AlexNet model trained on Tiny ImageNet

+In this section, we report total time taken (in seconds) and computation cost (GFLOPS) of MASC for building the subspaces and inference over the layers of the network, for multiple models/datasets are shown in Figure~\ref{time_masc} and Figure~\ref{flops_masc}.
+The computational cost (GFLOPS) for building per-class subspaces are shown in Figure~\ref{flops_masc_classwise}.

+It was observed that, although inference\footnote{By inference in the context of MASC, we mean act of using the already determined subspaces to classify incoming data point(s).} requires more computational operations (in GFLOPs) than subspace construction, the total time taken for inference is nevertheless lower.
+This is likely because inference computations are highly optimized and benefit more from hardware acceleration than the covariance and PCA steps involved in building subspaces.

+We also find a clear scaling trend with respect to layer dimensionality.
+Layers with higher feature dimensionality -- such as FC(2048), FC(4096), or Flat(1024/576) -- consistently require higher computational cost during subspace construction.
+In contrast, lower-dimensional layers (e.g., FC(128) or FC(250)) remain comparatively inexpensive.
+This behavior aligns with the expected quadratic dependence of PCA based subspace construction on the feature dimension, and highlights that computational cost grows steadily as the layer dimensionality increases.

-\subsection{Experiments with AlexNet model trained on Tiny ImageNet}
+\section{Experiments with AlexNet model trained on Tiny ImageNet}

 MASC test accuracy over the layers of AlexNet trained on Tiny ImageNet when the data is projected onto corrupted training subspaces with the indicated corruption degree is shown in Figure \ref{figangle1_main_tinyimagenet}.
-Testing accuracy of the model and best model testing accuracy is shown for comparison.
-Best Model Testing Accuracy corresponds accuracy of the testing data of the model if early stopping was used.
+Test accuracy of the model and best model test accuracy is shown for comparison.
+Best model test accuracy corresponds accuracy of the test data of the model if early stopping was used.

-Even for AlexNet-Tiny ImageNet corrupted model (with non-zero corruption degree), except those with 100\% corruption degree, we find that our Minimum Angle Subspace Classifier (MASC) in at least one layer has better testing accuracy than the corresponding model itself.
-In Table \ref{percen_corrupt}, the MASC accuracy on testing for the best layer as well as by what percentage the MASC classifier outperformed the model for the best layer for each corruption degrees 20\%, 40\%, 60\% and 80\% is documented.
+Even for AlexNet-Tiny ImageNet corrupted model (with non-zero corruption degree), except those with 100\% corruption degree, we find that our Minimum Angle Subspace Classifier (MASC) in at least one layer has better test accuracy than the corresponding model itself.

-We have also performed MASC with 90\% variance explained for PCA on AlexNet trained on Tiny ImageNet.
-The comparison between 99\% and 90\% variance captured for PCA is shown in Section \ref{tiny}.

 MASC test accuracy over the layers of AlexNet trained on Tiny ImageNet when the data set is projected onto corrupted training and true training subspace is shown in Figure \ref{figangle2_main_tinyimagenet}.
-In Table \ref{percen_true}, the MASC accuracy on testing for the best layer as well as by what percentage the MASC classifier outperformed the model for the best layer for each corruption degrees 20\%, 40\%, 60\% and 80\% is documented.

-We have also performed an addition experiments with 99.9\% PCA variance explained on AlexNet trained on Tiny ImageNet.
-We find that with high percentage of PCA variance explained, the MASC performs better on training dataset with true labels.
-The results for MASC of 99.9\% , 99\% and 90\% variance explained are shown in Figure \ref{figtiny_angle2}.